vmgltd/hlr-lookup-api-ruby-sdk/README.md

   print "Received non-OK status code from server." end

-# do something with the NT data
+# do something with the MNP data
 data = JSON.parse(response.body)
 ```